lucky-duck1/journal-joe/docs/APP_REPORT.md

 ### 4. Reflection and Future Directions

+There is something called technical debt, it´s like the output you get when you don´t listen the early advices of your grandma; and is something that changed me, obtained specifically from this project.

 ### 5. Proof of the project

 Include screenshots and videos of the final version of your project to visually demonstrate its functionality and design.